davbom97/davbom97.github.io/_posts/2019-05-12-Single-facility-location-problem-p - Copia.md

 our weight in this case is the city population

-now we can write the sum of weighted distances between the location and the points as:
+now we can write the sum of weighted distances between the facility and the points as:

 $$ F = \sum_{i = 0}^{n}f_i = \sum_{i = 0}^{n}d_iw_i = \sum_{i = 0}^{n}(|x-x_i| + |y-y_i|)w_i$$